durrantX/dsc-phase-2--project/README.md

 This analysis examines the mean runtime durations across various movie genres, identifying the genres with the longest and shortest average durations.

 ## Longest Average Runtime Genres
-The top three genres with the lengthiest runtimes are noted for their complex narratives or expansive settings:
+The top three genres with the lengthiest runtimes are noted for their complex narratives:
 | Rank | Genre                        | Average Runtime |
 |------|------------------------------|-----------------|
 | 1    | Drama, Western               | 165 mins        |